 During the Civil War, the square was used as a hospital for wounded troops, whom poet Walt Whitman visited on occasion.
 When Congress officially named the park Lincoln Square in 1867, it was the first site to bear the name of the assassinated president.

-Designed by Thomas Bell, the statue features President Lincoln in his characteristic frock coat, holding the Emancipation Proclamation before a kneeling black man.
+Designed by Thomas Ball, the statue features President Lincoln in his characteristic frock coat, holding the Emancipation Proclamation before a kneeling black man.
 Modeled after Archer Alexander, the last person captured under the Fugitive Slave Act, the black man’s arm is extended to show his shackles have been broken.

 The memorial statue, known as the Emancipation Memorial, was placed in the park in 1876 and dedicated on April 14th, the 11th anniversary of President Lincoln’s death, with over 25,000 people in attendance.
 Frederick Douglass delivered the keynote address before President Ulysses S. Grant, his cabinet, and members of Congress.